MorrisMA/MAM65C02-Processor-Core/README.md

 input clock before it is recognized.
 This behavior has not yet been tested, nor has the related behavior that a loss of lock of the internal clock generator will assert reset to the M65C02 processor.

+#####Release 2.71

+Corrected logic for generating an internal reset signal, Rst, based on an external reset, nRst, and the state of the DCM_Locked signal.
+The vector reduction operator applied, '&', is incorrect.
+The correct vector reduction operator is '|', or logic OR.
+The correction has been made, and the FPGA correctly drives the nRstO output with the complement of the internal reset signal, Rst.

+The changes have been made to the M65C02.v module, and only that module has been loaded into the MAM65C02 GitHUB repository.